What is 'API'? Where do I find my API key for openAI?

 Ever wondered how we can magically sign up/ authorize different apps using our Google account?
 There is an API that Google opens up which other apps utilizes.
 This is one of many uses or API calls that we make daily without really realizing it.

 API's are significant to educators because they allow them to access and use data and resources from a variety of sources in their teaching and even for further educational research or improving learning analytics.
 For example, an educator might use an API to access data from a database or to interact with a learning management system.
 This would be far more efficient than in the past when we had to manually collect data.

 Furthermore, using APIs can also help educators automate tasks and streamline their workflows.
 For example, they might use an API to create custom reports or to automate the grading of assignments - this is provided that the apps we use have APIs.
 One common API key that the String team uses is the key from Google Sheets (we treat it as a basic backend or a way to store data for a number of projects that we are doing).

 Overall, APIs can be a powerful tool for educators to access and use data and resources more efficiently and effectively in their teaching and research.
-This article shows how we can a

-Where do I find my API key for openAI?
+How do I get my API Key?

 Got to https://platform.openai.com

 After logging in, click on the top right hand corner > View API Keys: